JorgeCupi/case-studies/BancoPopularPuertoRico_-_PopularBot.md

 var path = require('path');
 const request = require('request');
 ```
-><i>Image 3.
-Power BI Embedded UWP App Manager running and previewing a report that was uploaded.</i>

 For testing purposes we declare a 'useEmulator' variable that will allow us to use the Bot Emulator App [[7]](#references) for Windows, Linux or Mac deskptops: